Maikuolan/Common/_docs/YAML.md

  |  _  |/ _ \ | |/ _ \  | |/\| |/ _ \| '__| |/ _` |
  | | | |  __/ | | (_) | \  /\  / (_) | |  | | (_| |
  \_| |_/\___|_|_|\___/   \/  \/ \___/|_|  |_|\__,_|
+Folded multi-line example: >
+ Hello
+ world.
+ This
+ is
+ an
+ example.
+Example booleans and null:
+ This is true: true
+ This is also true: +
+ This is false: false
+ This is also false: -
+ This is null: null
+ This is also null: ~
+Anchored text push: &TestAnchor Some placeholder text.
+Anchored text pull: *TestAnchor
+Inserts test: "Hello world; {{Deep outermost.Deep outer.Deep inner.Deep innermost}}; It should work, hopefully."
+Inline array example: [this, is, a, test., "Foo", "Bar", true, false, 123]

 # Anyway, I think you get the idea...
 ```